- Training Programs

 - Acquired problems - forefoot deformities, such as bunions, hammertoes, digital neuromas, heel pain, tendonitis, acquired flat foot deformity, and late effects of clubfoot.

-The Foot and Ankle Service is located primarily on the main campus of the Washington University Medical Center at Barnes-Jewish Hospital as well as at The Sports and Orthopaedic Center in West St. Louis County.
-Surgery is performed both at Barnes-Jewish Hospital South and the Outpatient Orthopedic Center in Chesterfield on a weekly basis.
-Additional services are provided at the Veterans' Administration Medical Center and Shriners' Hospital for Children.
+The Foot and Ankle Service is located primarily on the main campus of the Washington University Medical Center at Barnes-Jewish Hospital as well as at the Washington University and Barnes-Jewish Outpatient Orthopedic Center in West St. Louis County.
+Surgery is performed both at Barnes-Jewish Hospital, Center for Advanced Medicine and the Outpatient Orthopedic Center in Chesterfield on a weekly basis.

-Some foot and ankle problems are initially screened and treated non-operatively by a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
+Some foot and ankle problems are initially screened and treated non-operatively by nurse practitioners or a physical medicine and rehabilitation physician with a special interest in foot and ankle problems.
 Referrals are then made to Drs.
-Johnson, Klein and McCormick for either further evaluation or surgery, as appropriate.
+McCormick, Backus, or nurse practitioners for either further evaluation or surgery, as appropriate.

 Applications are available through the Orthopaedic Foot & Ankle Fellowship Match Program sponsored by AOFAS.
 For additional information, please contact: